CSP02/Toggler/README.md

 <script src="Toggler.js"></script>
 <script src="myscript.js"></script>
 ```
-- After this you can use `toggler.toggleClass(elementId, fromClass, toClass)` method to toggle between classes `toggler.toggleImage(elementID, fromImage, toImage)` to toggle between images in your main script.
+- After this you can use `toggler.toggleClass(elementId, fromClass, toClass)` method to toggle between classes `toggler.toggleImage(elementID, fromImage, toImage)` to toggle between images etc. in your main script.

 # New feature

 **Error handling:**

-- Added error handling for toggleClass()
+- Added error handling for Toggler.
+- Changed whole implementation of toggleSlide().

 # Example error that will pop up on the page: